scottgigawatt/duplex/README.md

    git clone --recurse-submodules https://github.com/scottgigawatt/duplex.git
    ```

+   > [!NOTE]
-   > 🎬 **Behind the Scenes**: The Kometa configuration files are maintained in a separate repo here: [kometa-config](https://github.com/scottgigawatt/kometa-config).
-It's included in this project as a submodule at `config/kometa`—that's why you see the `--recurse-submodules` magic in the `git clone` command.
-When updates roll out in the config, we bump the submodule here to sync things up, like a sequel that actually improves on the original. 🍿
+   > 🎬 The Kometa configuration files are maintained in a separate repo: [kometa-config](https://github.com/scottgigawatt/kometa-config).
+It's included here as a submodule at `config/kometa`—hence the `--recurse-submodules` magic.
+   > [!TIP]
-   > Want to remix this setup for yourself?
-Fork both repos and update the URLs to point to your personal masterpieces. 🎞️✨
+   > 🍿 Want to remix this blockbuster?
+Fork both repos and update the URLs to create your own cinematic universe!

 2. Navigate to the directory containing the `docker-compose.yml` file.
 3. Open a terminal or SSH into your Synology NAS—time to get technical!
 4. Run `docker-compose up -d` to start the containers in detached mode.
 5. Access the services through their respective endpoints—like opening a treasure chest of media!
 6. Configure services to connect to Plex using the gateway IP address of the Docker bridge network.
 You can find this IP in `Container Manager -> Network` for DSM 7.2 and above.
+   > [!IMPORTANT]
-   > 🎥 **Pro Tip**: While you can use these commands for testing and debugging, we recommend running this project through DSM Container Manager for a smoother production experience.
+   > 🎥 For the smoothest production rollout, we recommend managing this project via DSM Container Manager’s Project feature.
 Jump to [Managing the Project with DSM Container Manager 📦](#managing-the-project-with-dsm-container-manager-) to roll out the red carpet for your deployment.

 ### Managing Docker Config Environment Variables 🧩